lunfardo314/proxima/docs/proxi.md

 * `proxi node balance` displays token balance on the usual (ED25519) address and on chains, controlled by the account in the LRB branch.
    Token balance is sum of tokens contained in non-chain outputs plus sum of balances contained in chain outputs.

-* `proxi node chains` displays all chain output controlled by the account on LRB state
+* `proxi node chains` displays all chain outputs controlled by the account on LRB state

-* `proxi node transfer <amount> -t "<target address>"` sends tokens from the wallet's accounts to the target address.
+* `proxi node transfer <amount> -t "<target address>"` sends tokens from the wallet's account to the target address.
   For example command `proxi node transfer 1000 -t "a(0x370563b1f08fcc06fa250c59034acfd4ab5a29b60640f751d644e9c3b84004d0)"` sends 1000 tokens to the specified address.
-The transfer transaction will contain so called **tag-along** output with *tag-along fee* paid to the **tag-along sequencer** configured in the `proxi.yaml`.
+The transfer transaction will contain so called **tag-along** output with **tag-along fee** paid to the **tag-along sequencer** configured in the `proxi.yaml`.
   Flag  `-v` (or `--verbose`) will make command to display the whole transfer transaction.
-It is a good chance to get acquainted with the
-  Proxima's UTXO transaction model.
+It is a good chance to get acquainted with the Proxima's UTXO transaction model.

 * `proxi node compact` transfers tokens to itself by compacting outputs in the account.
 It is useful when account contains too much outputs.
    This often happens as a result of the spamming.